 Each WordPress install at Kinsta can have its own staging environment which is completely separate from your live production site.
 This is great for testing new WordPress versions, plugins, code, and general development work.
 Create a dev site in a matter of minutes and share it with your team.

 Create WordPress Staging Environment

 Creating a staging site is incredibly simple.
 Just click on “Sites” in the left navigation.
 You’ll see a list of your sites/installs.

 If you have SSL enabled on your live site, SSL will also be enabled on your staging site.

 Please wait 10-15 minutes until the staging is created and DNS propagates.
 You will then have a separate control panel with your connection information, DNS, backups, tools, and plugins for your staging environment.
 You can launch phpMyAdmin from right within the dashboard.
-The URL structure for phpMyAdmin staging will appear as follows: https://mysqleditor-staging-sitename.kinsta.com.
+The URL structure for phpMyAdmin staging will appear as follows: https://mysqleditor-staging-sitename.kinsta.cloud.

-Delete Staging Environment
+Delete and Refresh Staging Environment

-You can then easily remove your staging site by clicking “Delete Staging Environment” from the dashboard.
-When deleting a staging site all of its data will be completely removed, including the databases and files.
+You can then easily remove your staging site by going to Sites > Info and clicking Delete Staging Environment from the dashboard.
+When deleting a staging site all of its data will be completely removed, including the databases, files, and staging backups.
 To delete this environment type the site name, followed by a dash and the word “staging” (SITENAME-staging) in the field below and then click the “Delete This Environment” button.